bridge-school/personal-project-react/README.md

 # Bridge Personal Project

 ## Due Date
-Due by 9am on August 12th
+Due by 9am on November 4th 2019

 ## Wireframes
 For reference we have created an invision prototype to show you the flow of the react application which can be found here: https://bridgeschool.invisionapp.com/public/share/5GWTMSJMH